stacksantos/run-like-js/README.md

 Step 4 : In your terminal all you have to do is type "npm start" and it will build + start the development server.
 Now head to localhost:1234 (or whichever one it specifies) and you have a live Javascript code editor!

+Step 5 : Now head to the src folder and you'll see a RUN-LIKE.js file.
+That's where you'll tinker to your hearts content.

 Happy coding!